operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/webhooks.md

 When integrating an admission webhook server into your Ansible-based Operator, we recommend that you deploy it as a sidecar container alongside your operator.
 This allows you to make use of the proxy server that the operator deploys, as well as the cache that backs it.
-The sidecar will be defined in the `deploy/operator.yaml` and it will look like:
+The sidecar will be defined in `config/manager/manager.yaml` and it will look like:

 ```yaml
 # This deploys the webhook